rheard/twosquares/README.md

    3. The real and imaginary part of the total number now constitute a solution for $x^2 + y^2 = n$!
 Amazing!!

-      1. The numbers are then sorted so that $x<y$, and this is a unique solution that may or may not have been found already.
+      1. The numbers are then sorted so that $x<y$, and this is a solution that may or may not have been found already.

 Doing this we can rapidly break any number $n$ up into all of its possible $x^2 + y^2$ solutions!